brocklab/Drug-Response-Dynamics-Model-Calibration/README.md

 A set of MATLAB scripts to calibrate and validate three drug response models to experimental data with a set of doxorubicin response data in breast cancer cell lines

 The scripts "Calibrate_Growth_Models" and "Leave_One_Out_Validation_vary_t_r" are the central scripts used to process the data, while all other scripts are called by them
-(and must therefore be present in the same folder for MATLAB to run smoothly).
+(and must therefore be present in the same folder for MATLAB to run smoothly).They can be found under "Model-Calibration-and-Validation-Scripts".

 Calibrate_Growth_Models is run first; the user must specify the cell number data file in line 9 and the matching conditions file in line 14, and must also enter the desired name for the calibration output file to be generated, in line 18.